garylirocks/quickrefs/azure-messaging-services.markdown

 - Azure Function
 - etc.

-Event Grid retires an event using different mechanisms:

-- Supported Azure service: until the Storage Queue successfully process the message push to the queue
-- HTTP webhook: until the handler returns a status code of `200 - OK`
+#### Webbook validation

+You need to prove you own the webhook endpoint.

+- For these Azure Services, the validation is done automatically:
+  - Azure Functions with Event Grid trigger
+  - Logic Apps wth Event Grid Connector
+  - Azure Automation via webhook

+- For custom HTTP webhook, when setting up a subscription, a validatation event is sent to your endpoint, the data field contains a `validationCode` property, two ways to validate the endpoint:
+  - Synchronous handshake: the endpoint returns the `validationCode` in response
+  - Asynchronous handshake:
+    - For API version `2018-05-01-preview` or later, data field contains a `validationUrl` property
+    - Send a `GET` request to the URL (using a REST client or a browser) within 5 minutes

 ### Event delivery

 - Event Grid provides durable delivery, it tries to deliver each event at least once for each matching subscription immediately.
-- If a subscriber's endpoint doesn't acknowledge receipt of an event or if there's a failure, Event Grid retries delivery based on a fixed retry schedule and retry policy.
-- By default, Event Grid delivers one event at a time to the subscriber, the palyload is an array with a single event.
+- By default, Event Grid delivers one event at a time to the subscriber, the palyload is an array with **a single event**.
-- Delivery order is not guaranteed, subscribers may receive them out of order.
+- Delivery **order is not guaranteed**, subscribers may receive them out of order.

+What counts as a **successful delivery**:
+- Azure service handlers: processed successfully (eg. Storage Queue successfully process the message push to the queue)
+- HTTP webhook: until the handler returns a status code of `200 - OK`

+When an **delivery fails**, Event Grid will either:

+- retry the delivery (based on error codes)
+- dead-letter the event (need to be configured for an endpoint)
+- drop the event

+**Retry policy** for an subscription:

+- Max number of attempts (1-30)
+- Event time-to-live (1-1440 minutes)

+**Output batching**, to improve performance, could be configured per subscripton:

+- Max events per batch (1-5000)
+- Preferred batch size in kilobytes

+**Delayed delivery**: If an endpoint seems not healthy, Event Grid will delay new deliveries and retries to that endpoint

+**Dead-lettering**
+- Must be turned on per subscription
+- You need to specify a storage account container to store the undelivered events
+- When `400 Bad Request` or `413 Request Entity Too Large` is received, the event is scheduled for dead-lettering immediately
+- If dead-lettering fails, the event is dropped

+**Custom HTTP headers**
+- You can set up to 10 custom HTTP headers
+- Works with the following handlers:
+  - Webhooks
+  - Azure Service Bus topics and queues
+  - Azure Event Hubs
+  - Relay Hybrid Connections

+### RBAC

+Built-in roles:

+- Event Grid Subscription Reader: read subscriptions
+- Event Grid Subscription Contributor: manage subscriptons
+- Event Grid Data Sender: send events to Event Grid topics
+- Event Grid Contributor: create an manage Event Grid resources

+To create a subscription, you need permissions:
+- `Microsoft.EventGrid/EventSubscriptions/Write` on the topic:
+  - System topics, the Azure resource `/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/{resource-provider}/{resource-type}/{resource-name}`
+  - Custom topics, the Event Grid topic `/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/Microsoft.EventGrid/topics/{topic-name}`
+- If the event handler is an Azure service, you need **write access** to it

 ## Event Hub